 Growing Share of Polish Transport in Europe

-Compared to other European countries, Poland appears to be a transport exception.
-Even before the pandemic, we boasted at the largest vehicle fleet in Europe, with more than 1.1 million units.
+Compared to other European countries, Poland turns out to be a green transport island.
+Before the pandemic, we could already be proud of having the largest car fleet in Europe, with over 1.1 million units.
 Although our country was not spared from the turmoil of the pandemic, the Polish transport industry quickly recovered from it.
 The Polish Automotive Industry Association already in April 2021 recorded a growing number of truck registrations – there were 3243 which translates into a 226 per-cent increase year-to-year.

 The development of Polish truck transport goes beyond the borders of our country.
 In Germany alone, the share of Polish trucks (i.e., those with Polish number plates) in the mileage of heavy vehicles is already over 17%.
 They make up the largest group of all foreign vehicles in this sector on the roads of our western neighbour.